Does Cross Trainer Burn Belly Fat?

 How do you know if you have visceral fat?

-Many people do not know if they have visceral fat.
-If you have a prominent belly, then you probably store visceral fats.
-To be sure, you will need an MRI examination, but it is quite expensive.
-A reliable and easier way to find out if you have visceral fat is to measure your waist circumference.
+Many people don't know whether they have visceral fat or not.
+If you have a prominent belly or a large waist, it's a clear sign that you probably store visceral fat.
+If you want to be 100% sure, it's possible to undergo an MRI scan but it's quite an expensive method.
+An easy and quite reliable way to find out whether you have visceral fat is to simply measure your waist circumference.

 How to measure your waist circumference?

-To do this, you need a tape measure.
-Place the tape measure above your belly button and below your chest box, wrap around your waist and measure your waist without pulling in your belly.
-Your waist circumference must be less than
+Take a tape measure and circle your waist.
+Place the tape above your belly button and below your rib cage and measure your waist without pulling your stomach.
+The value should be lower than

 - 35 inches (88 cm) for women